 There are many different reasons to undergo the opioid pain pill rehab program at The Summit Wellness Group.
-Just a few of the reasons include:
+A few of the reasons include:

 Our reviews speak to our dedication to our clients and the level of care we provide.
 These reviews are done by clients, either current or prior clients, and others who are familiar with our program and staff.

-Here at The Summit Wellness Group, we understand how frustrating, scary, and isolating addiction can be, and we also understand how difficult asking for help can be.
+Here at The Summit Wellness Group, we understand how frustrating, scary, and isolating addiction can be.
+We understand how difficult asking for help can be.
 We keep this in mind throughout the treatment process, ensuring that both of our locations promote support, wellness, and relaxation.
-We want to make this process as healthy and comfortable as possible, and we know that environment plays a huge role in the recovery process.
+We want to make this process as healthy and comfortable as possible.

-Understanding the pain that our clients feel when they come to us is one thing, but being able to show our respect and care for them is what sets us apart.
-Our diverse team takes your recovery journey seriously, and we do everything in our power to make the process painless and comfortable.
+Understanding the pain that our clients feel when they come to us is one thing.
+Being able to show our respect and care for them is what sets us apart.
+Our diverse team takes your recovery journey seriously.
+We do everything in our power to make the process painless and comfortable.